torvalds/linux/README.md

 In light of the naturally privileged status of such Daemon-Modules, these programs are to execute the very will of **ToleranUX** upon all processes and data of the computing space, monitoring and policing where intolerance and bigotry are found.
 These Daemon-Modules shall hence be referred to as the **Software Society**, or the **Women Eradicating Homophobia, Racism, MRAs, Ableism, Cisgenderism, Hate speech, and Transphobia**.

-### SafespaceD
+### SafespaceV

-`SafespaceD` routinely and randomly scans the virtual memory space for triggering words and phrases, whether in user input, program output, or [intermediate bytecode](http://en.wikipedia.org/wiki/Bytecode).
+`SafespaceV` routinely and randomly scans the virtual memory space for triggering words and phrases, whether in user input, program output, or [intermediate bytecode](http://en.wikipedia.org/wiki/Bytecode).
 Such words will be replaced on-the-fly with more acceptable alternatives, e.g. the string "Black people" will be replaced with the string "Person of Colour", and the string "Misandry" will cause the whole pipeline to be redirected to `/dev/null`.

-### PrivCheckD
+### PrivCheckV

-`PrivCheckD` is responsible for ensuring that the in-kernel [Progressive Stack](https://en.wikipedia.org/wiki/Progressive_stack) is kept updated.  `PrivCheckD` evaluates each process's, user's, and memory address's privilege at every kernel tick and re-maps their position in the Progressive Stack by Bubble-sorting them.
+`PrivCheckV` is responsible for ensuring that the in-kernel [Progressive Stack](https://en.wikipedia.org/wiki/Progressive_stack) is kept updated.  `PrivCheckV` evaluates each process's, user's, and memory address's privilege at every kernel tick and re-maps their position in the Progressive Stack by Bubble-sorting them.

-### EducateD
+### EducateV

-`EducateD` does nothing.
+`EducateV` does nothing.
 It is not **ToleranUX**'s responsibility to educate you.

-### SignalBoostD
+### SignalBoostV

-`SignalBoostD` runs periodically to consult which process has a level of privilege lower than a certain threshold determined by the CPU load of `PrivCheckD`.
-Said processes would then be *~~forked~~ diversed* by `SignalBoostD` in an attempt to give them more exposure.
+`SignalBoostV` runs periodically to consult which process has a level of privilege lower than a certain threshold determined by the CPU load of `PrivCheckV`.
+Said processes would then be *~~forked~~ diversed* by `SignalBoostV` in an attempt to give them more exposure.

 Supported architectures and form factors
 ========================================